datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 > [!IMPORTANT]
 > Jewish hospitality customs would have made it a **scandal** for relatives to turn away a pregnant Mary.

+> [!TIP/FUN FACT]
+> This custom persisted into the post-apostolic period where believers were urged to show hospitality to traveling Christians, especially missionaries.
+However, it was also abused.
+One of the earliest surviving Christian documents, the Didache (c.
+100 AD) [see Chapter 11](https://www.earlychristianwritings.com/text/didache-hoole.html), warned and instructed believers on this matter.

 Therefore, the events likely unfolded like this:
 1. Luke 2\:1-5: Joseph and Mary traveled to Bethlehem for the census, way before Mary was due to give birth (or at least there was no rush).
 They arrived and stayed with Joseph's relatives.
 2. Luke 2\:6\: They stayed there until it was time for Mary to give birth.